zingale/pyjournal2/README.md

         ```

-  - `pyjournal.py connect remote-machine:/git-path/journal-nickname.git working-path`
+  - `pyjournal connect remote-machine:/git-path/journal-nickname.git working-path`

     If you already established a journal on another machine (using the
     `init` action), then `connect` is used to create a clone of that